-Many of us use carry-on bags to avoid paying checked bag fees, prevent our luggage from getting lost, or simply provide comfort and entertainment on board.
+Many of us use carry-on bags to avoid paying checked bag fees, prevent our luggage from getting lost, or simply provide comfort and entertainment onboard.
 But remember, there are specific rules for what is not allowed on a plane carry-on luggage.
-From seemingly obvious items like swords to more questionable implements like scissors, some items are universally banned, while others face varying restrictions.
-Read on to discover exactly what is not allowed on a plane carry-on to help avoid any unnecessary stress at security or the boarding gate.
+Read on to discover exactly what is not allowed on a plane carry-on to avoid any unnecessary stress at security or the boarding gate.

 Is carry-on guaranteed for everyone?

-In short – not necessarily.
-While most major airlines and fares include some amount of complimentary carry-on, some budget airlines and deeply discounted tickets do not.
-To be sure I won’t be met with any surprises, I like to use KAYAK’s Fee Assistant to select the number of carry-on and checked bags needed so these costs are automatically included in my search results.
+In short — not necessarily.
+While most major airlines and fares include some amount of complimentary carry-on.
+But some budget airlines and deeply discounted tickets do not.

 How does the airline know what’s in my carry-on?

-TSA (Transportation Security Administration), or another country’s equivalent, will screen your carry-on (and you) while passing through airport security to check for prohibited items.
-While the process may require more or less effort and time depending on things like airline status and membership in expedited screening programs like TSA PreCheck and CLEAR, everyone will pass through this screening – and nearly all are subject to the same restrictions.
+TSA (Transportation Security Administration), or another country’s equivalent, will screen your carry-on (and you).
+They’ll do this as you pass through airport security to check for prohibited items.
+The process may require more or less effort and time depending on things like airline status and membership in expedited screening programs like TSA PreCheck and CLEAR.
+But everyone will pass through this screening, and nearly must adhere to the same restrictions.

-Bags are initially reviewed by an X-ray scanner and may be additionally searched by hand by TSA agents.
-Violations can result in steep fines and potential legal issues, so don’t try to sneak anything though.
+Bags get reviewed by an X-ray scanner and may be flagged for an extra search by hand by TSA agents.
+Violations can result in steep fines and potential legal issues.
+So don’t try to sneak anything though!

 Streamline the process

-Passing through security screenings can be among the most time-consuming and frustrating of airport processes, but there are some simple tips you can keep in mind to get through more quickly.
-Because TSA has tight regulations on liquids, you’ll often be asked to remove them from your packed bag, so keep them in an easily-accessible location.
+Passing through security screenings can be the most time-consuming and frustrating part of your journey.
+But there are some simple tips you can keep in mind to get through more quickly.
+Because TSA has tight regulations on liquids, you might get asked to remove them from your packed bag.
+And even though more airports now have screening technology that allows you to keep everything inside, avoid extra hassles by keeping them in an easily-accessible location — just in case.

-And while there’s rarely a limit to how many electronic devices you can bring on board, TSA often requires that these also be removed from bags for better screening – so be prepared to quickly grab these, as well.
-Even those with TSA PreCheck can typically only leave one large electronic device in each bag, and additional devices will need to be removed.
+While there’s rarely a limit to how many electronic devices you can bring onboard, TSA often requires that these also be removed from bags for screening.
+So be prepared to quickly grab those, as well.
+Even people with TSA PreCheck can typically only leave one large electronic device in each bag.

-Finally, keep everything out of your pockets (including phones and wallets) and stored within your carry-on bag when passing through security.
+Finally, keep everything out of your pockets (including phones and wallets).
+Also remember to remove metal accessories like belts when passing through security.

 What is not allowed on a plane carry-on: the 10 most asked items